citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 With this change, Citra will now instead preload all the shaders you've encountered during gameplay, allowing you to play through those same spots again without any stutter.

-(Gif of loading stutter)
-(Gif of same place after cached)
-Comparison of what shader stutter looks like before and after its cached.

 ## Video Dumper ([#4602](https://github.com/citra-emu/citra/pull/4602), [#5083](https://github.com/citra-emu/citra/pull/5083)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

 Some of you may be wondering: since it is so easy to use OBS to record gameplay, what is the point of a built-in video dumper?
 Well, while OBS is cool, there are people out there who wish to share their gameplay at consistent speeds without slowdowns and stutters.
 TAS communitys like [TASVideos](http://tasvideos.org/) also required complying emulators to provide a way to 'render' gameplay.
 That was why [zhaowenlan1779](https://github.com/zhaowenlan1779) implemented a video dumper into Citra around Aug 2019.

-(Example Video)

 However, when the dumper was initially added, there wasn't a proper configuration dialog, and it would always use the VP9 encoder.
 As VP9 is a CPU encoder, the performance was bad when the resolution got high.